jbmorley/swiftui-multi-window-issues/README.md

 ```

 This correctly handles `URL.main` (`x-example://main`) and `URL.info`  (`x-example://info`), creating or foregrounding the appropriate `WindowGroup`.
 However, since neither window allows wildcard events, launching the app from the App Library will always create a new window.
-If we 'fix' this by adding allowing the wildcard in the main window, info URLs will always be routed to the main window, breaking the model.
+If we 'fix' this by adding allowing the wildcard in the main window, info URLs will always be routed to the main window, breaking the window group selection behaviour. 🫠

 ## Extra Credit